jeremiasrg/starbux/README.md

 First of all, I want to say thank you for this opportunity.

-Every day I want to improve myself.
+I'm open to hear your feedback, doing that I will improve myself.

 ### Getting started